wolfgramml/NBA-Simulator/README.md

 <p>Teams</p>

 - [ ] Make sure each team has 41 home games and 41 away games
-- [ ] Add all necessary data to txt files
 - [ ] Standings

 <p>Players</p>